marcoguerri/gpg-tpm2-keychain/README.md

 tpm2_createprimary -c primary.ctx
 ```

-The key needs to be created as migrateable and a policy which protects its migration needs to be assocaited to the key.
+The key needs to be created as migratable and a policy which protects its migration needs to be assocaited to the key.
 We want to
 use a signed policy, so we generate first the signing key which will authorize the migration.

 ```